yws-coder123/trae-memory-bank/README.md

 2. Select "Add custom mode"
 3. In the configuration screen:
    - Enter the mode name (you can include emoji icons like 🔍, 📋, 🎨, ⚒️ by copy-pasting them at the beginning of the name)
-   - Select an icon from Cursor's limited predefined options (note: Cursor offers only a few basic icons, but you can use emoji in the name as a workaround)
+   - Select an icon from Cursor's limited predefined options
    - Add a shortcut (optional)
    - Check the required tools
    - Click on **Advanced options**